The Silver Market Fast Approaches Breaking Point

 according to the Silver Institute, net investment demand in 2019 was 18.8% of total demand (pre-COVID-19) and 22.4% in 2020 given both the fall in industrial demand during the COVID-19 pandemic as well as increase in investment demand resulting from the deployment of unlimited monetary stimulus by central banks.

-Silver ETFs are independent legal trusts (i.e. independent legal entities) which hold physical silver on behalf of unit holders (i.e. investors) according to the terms of the legal trust’s prospectus.
+Silver ETFs are independent legal trusts (i.e. independent legal entities) that hold physical silver on behalf of unit holders (i.e. investors) according to the terms of the legal trust’s prospectus.
 Physical silver inflows and outflows in and out of the ETF’s approved vaults are managed by the trust’s appointed custodian.
 An inflow of financial capital into silver ETFs creates demand for physical silver and reduces the available stock of investment grade physical silver in the wholesale market.
 An outflow of financial capital from ETFs reduces the demand for physical silver and increases the available stock of investment grade physical silver in the wholesale market.

 Silver Market Manipulation